snowflakedb/snowflake-cli-templates/data_project/README.md

 ### 2. Define entities in `.sql` files

 In this step, you define the entities you want the project to manage.
-You can define these entities in the prepared [definitions/main.sql][main.sql] file, but you can also create your own files.
+You can define these entities in the prepared `definitions/*.sql` files, but you can also create your own files.
 If you decide to add more `.sql` files, make sure that they will be included in the process of creating a new project version by adding their paths to `include_definitions` list in the [manifest.yaml][manifest] file.